Maies2096/github-tutorial/README.md

 Rollbacking to a previous commit using another command is much safer because it isn’t permanent like this one\
 This command removes the commit from existence, not just from Git, normally if you delete a commit it remains in Git for 90 days BUT if you use this command, the commit gets removed from history, from Git, FROM EXISTENCE, FROM… well you get the idea:)
 Undo a push
 Hypothetical situation: You decided to push the changes on Git to Github, but just realized that one of your  commits has a problem.
-You wnat to undo this and restore it.
+You want to undo this and restore it.

 -	The command git revert <SHA> create a new commit that will undo the SHA you are given
 -  git revert will create a new commit that’s the opposite of the given SHA.